decadevs/week-2-qa-task-bubykay/README.md

         *  The size of the change

-## 4. Create a folder in google drive with name Testing Types Task
+## 4. Create a folder in google drive with name Testing Types Task 9/10

 [https://drive.google.com/drive/folders/1y9lZMuiGT\_XMCbMYTAZOQjDN4JC5w6Q6?usp=sharing](https://drive.google.com/drive/folders/1y9lZMuiGT_XMCbMYTAZOQjDN4JC5w6Q6?usp=sharing?raw=true)

-## **5. What is testing technique, discuss the type of testing techniques and give 2 examples of each**
+## **5. What is testing technique, discuss the type of testing techniques and give 2 examples of each** (SL -you didn't define testing techniques) 7/10

 #### There are three categories of testing techniques;
 1. **Whitebox Testing Technique (structure-based technique)**